michaeltroger/greenpass-android/CONTRIBUTING.md

 ## Would you like to implement a new feature?
 - Please wait with implementation until an official collaborator gives the go
-- As a rule of thumb the feature will receive green light if there is enough demand from various users
+- As a rule of thumb the feature will receive green light, if there is enough demand from various users
-- Reference the bug ticket in your pull request
+- Reference the feature request ticket in your pull request

 ## Would you like to translate the app
 - Translations can be done on [Crowdin](https://crwd.in/green-pass)